skinahan/DIVA_PyTorch/README.md

 List/select speech targets, run speech simulations, etc.

 4. Enter 'q' at the main menu to quit the main program loop.

+# Contributing to TorchDIVA

+1. Follow the steps above to set up the TorchDIVA repository locally for development.
+2. Create a branch for your feature with a descriptive name (e.g. sensory-delay-block).
+3. Submit a pull request (PR) to merge your feature branch into the main branch.
+4. When your PR is approved:
+- Your changes will merge into the main development branch .
+- Your feature branch will be deleted.